chandy619/intuition-dns/README.md

 </p>

 <h1>Understanding Domain Name System (DNS)</h1>
 This lab focuses on building intuition for DNS and how it works.
 DNS is a fundamental system that enables the translation of human-readable domain names into numerical IP addresses, facilitating the communication between devices on the internet.
-Picking up from the last tutorial, I will be logged in as Jane Doe (Admin User) on both the Client-1 and Domain Controller (DC-1) VMs. <br />
+Picking up from the last lab, I will be logged in as Jane Doe (Admin User) on both the Client-1 and Domain Controller (DC-1) VMs. <br />

 <h2>Environments and Technologies Used</h2>